 Average pay is approximately $79K per year for those with five to nine years of experience.
 When we consider tenure, a substantial portion of employees (35 percent) have been working for one to four years and make around $53K annually on average.

 Certifications and Degrees

-Certified Professional Engineers receive bigger paychecks ($89K annually) than those without credentials.
-Acquiring certification to be a Engineer in Training is rewarded with median pay of $60K per year.
-Regarding salaries and education, Georgia Power Company pays those with a Bachelor of Science in Nuclear Engineering the most — about $59K.
+Certified Professional Engineers earn $87K per year, far more than their non-accredited counterparts.
+Engineer in Trainings also rank high on the pay scale, with expected average earnings of about $60K annually.
+Regarding salaries and education, Georgia Power Company pays those with a Bachelor of Science in Nuclear Engineering the most — approximately $59K.